ThePoisoned1/DaMdBot/README.md

 Trying to keep the code structure as clean as possible the bot is stucturated in cogs.
 Each cog contains a bundle of commands with the same theme.
 It's cog is created in a separate folder under the [Cogs folder](./cogs/).
 Each of this folders contains the Cog file and the commands file.

 1. The Cog File
     The [Cog File](./cogs/help/helpcog.py) contains the events and methods that are triggered when the command happens.
-I there is a [Template](./Templates/CogTemplate.py) for it that u can use to help u make new cogs.
+I there is a [Template](./Templates/CogTemplate.py) for it that you can use to help you make new cogs.

 2. Structure for the help command
     The help command is coded to add all the cogs that have any non-owner-only command and all the public commands in them.